Rautāwhiri: Rotorua Girls' High School embraces history with new name - NZ Herald

 "When I moved here in Year 9 I was in Makereti, we live and breathe pink and we've built those relationships, so it's hard to move away from that.
 In saying that, they are never going to be forgotten but we're going back to our roots now."

-Ngāti Whakaue representative and Rotorua Girls' High School cultural advisor Rawiri Waru said the iwi was delighted to be working so closely with the school.
+Ngāti Whakaue representative and school cultural advisor Rawiri Waru said the iwi was delighted to be working so closely with the school.

 "We're happy, we're ecstatic - those names are very important to us," he said.